mingfang/terraform-provider-k8s/README.md

 terraform-provider-k8s is a Terraform provider to manage Kubernetes resources.

 ## Features
-- Uses the Kubernetes [client-go](https://github.com/kubernetes/client-go) library to dynamically discover available resources
 - Supports all Kubernetes [resources](./site), including alpha and beta versions
+- Supports resources based on Custom Resource Definition(CRD).
 - Supports the latest version of Kubernetes
 - Auto extract from live Kubernetes cluster and import as Terraform state
 - Convert Kubernetes manifests to Terraform files

+## Modules Catalog
-- A catalog of reusable modules [terraform-k8s-modules](https://github.com/mingfang/terraform-k8s-modules)
+A catalog of reusable modules is at [terraform-k8s-modules](https://github.com/mingfang/terraform-k8s-modules)
-- Supports resources based on Custom Resource Definition(CRD).

 ## Requirements
 - Terraform 0.12+